serverless/serverless/README.md

 ![jaws framework structural diagram](img/jaws_files_diagram.png)

 Web, mobile and IoT applications can be built on JAWS, since JAWS is mostly a back-end focused framework.
 JAWS comes with a `front` folder, but doesn't do much with it (yet).
-In the future, JAWS will provide more automation for front-end development.

 JAWS applications' back-end runs on AWS Lambda functions which can be seen in the `back` folder.
 To encourage the development of re-usable, standardized and optimized lambda functions, JAWS keeps all of your app's lambda functions in the **[AWS-Module](https://github.com/awsm-org/awsm) (awsm)** format.
 This format was created for JAWS, and the JAWS CLI features commands to help you generate scaffolding for your aws_modules.